-The company recorded an Operating Net Profit of \$6.2 million for the financial year ending 31 July 2022 compared to an Operating Net Loss of \$5.8 million reported for the previous last year.
-The Total Comprehensive Profit was \$9.9 million compared to a Total Comprehensive Loss of \$9.2 million for the previous year.
+The company recorded an Operating Net Profit of \$6.6 million for the financial year ending 31 July 2023, marking a notable increase compared to the Operating Net Profit of \$6.2 million reported for the previous year.
+The Total Comprehensive Income for the year amounted to \$8.2 million (2022 was \$9.9m).
+The underlying performance showed a remarkable turnaround when compared with the previous year.
+Operating profit achieved was \$4.5 million compared to \$1.0 million in 2022.